polkadot-fellows/RFCs/text/0005-coretime-interface.md

 )
 ```

-Provide the amount of revenue accumulated from Instantaneous Coretime Sales from Relay-chain block number `last_until` to `until`, not including `until` itself. `last_until` is defined as being the `until` argument of the last `notify_revenue` message sent.
+Provide the amount of revenue accumulated from Instantaneous Coretime Sales from Relay-chain block number `last_until` to `until`, not including `until` itself. `last_until` is defined as being the `until` argument of the last `notify_revenue` message sent, or zero for the first call.

 This explicitly disregards the possibility of multiple parachains requesting and being notified of revenue information.
 The Relay-chain must be configured to ensure that only a single revenue information destination exists.